 A classic Mojito is another excellent drink to order.
 But while the standard version does not really count as a fruity drink, the twist using watermelon ticks this box.

-Who should order it: People who love a classic Mojito.
+Who should order it: Everyone who loves a fruity twist on a classic Mojito.

 The Fuzzy Naval is a super easy-to-make, two-ingredient cocktail.
 Peach Schnapps and fresh orange juice are all you need to make it.

-Despite the low complexity, it's a great fruity drink to order at a bar.
-At least if you like the combination of sweet peach flavors and acidic orange juice.
+Despite the low complexity, it's a fun fruity drink to order at a bar. -At least if you like the combination of sweet peach flavors and acidic orange juice.

-Who should order it: People that prefer lighter drinks with simple yet established flavor combinations.
+Who should order it: People with a preference for lighter drinks with simple yet established flavor combinations.

 What to consider when ordering fruity mixed drinks

 Cocktails differ widely in flavor, sweetness, and also proof.
-So by ordering a fruity drink, you don't specify exactly what you want.
-It only tells that you like fruity notes in your cocktail.
+So ordering a fruity drink is not very precise.
+It only says that you like fruity notes in your cocktail.
 But a bartender needs to consider a lot more to get it right:

 The level of fruitiness